glish315/CoolPractices/README.md

 ### Scope of Task

-1. Set up WordPress on your main domain, and configure MySQL usnig PHPMyAdmin.
+1. Set up WordPress on your main domain, and configure MySQL using PHPMyAdmin.

 2. Set up Jenkins on a subdomain.